Holy Week in Málaga: Music

-As throughout the Spanish world, and especially in Andalucia, during the processions saetas are sung to the sculptures.
+As throughout the Spanish world, and especially in Andalucía, during the processions saetas are sung to the sculptures.
 The saeta is a religious song, generally improvised and without accompaniment, which is usually sung from a balcony or on the street.
 It is a melody of free and full of lyricism.
 It recalls the style of cante jondo typical of the musical tradition of flamenco.

 The Route

 Brotherhood house

 This is the place from which the great majority of the corporations begin their processional route, because the dimensions of the thrones do not allow them to begin the procession at their associated churches.

 It is also where they keep the heritage throughout the year, occupying many positions in their museum during the rest of the year.

 Official Route

 In Holy Week, the official route is made up of those streets that share each and every one of the brotherhoods.

 During Holy Week, the brotherhoods of Málaga leave their temple or brotherhood' house, to go to the official route that begins in the Alameda Principal and follows the Larios roundabout, Marqués de Larios street, Constitution Square and Granada street.
 This route has a distance of about 850 meters.
 After this route, the brotherhoods continue their own journey returning to their brotherhood or temples of origin, or enter the Cathedral to establish their penitence station.

 The Association of Holy Brotherhoods of Malaga places on the official route around 16,000 chairs and several grandstands, among which the Constitution Square Grandstand stands out among the rest, as it is where the city mayor and members of the city council are assembled to witness the procession of the images.